 Those who propose a pagan origin to Thanksgiving usually point to the fact it is a harvest festival.
 There are harvest festivals in many different cultures, some of which are said to praise the gods of nature or other pagan gods.
 But because some festivals are for false gods does not make all festivals evil.

-We in the Messianic and Hebrew Roots movements rightly avoid Christian customs that we have now learned are a mixture of the holy and the profane – or “pagan,” though we often over-use that word.
+We who are pursuing a truly Biblical lifestyle rightly avoid Christian customs that we have now learned are a mixture of the holy and the profane – or “pagan,” though we often over-use that word.
 Take for example the Eucharist, a blended adaptation of “the Last Supper,” which was really our Messiah’s final observance of the Passover, and ancient pagan practices.
 We Messianics would never use the term “Eucharist,” which now think of as a little round wafer and a small sip of wine that mystically transforms into the body and blood of Christ.

 The word itself, though, is actually taken from the New Testament: